ubc-web-services/CBM_Plugin_for_CiviCRM_4.2/README.md

 Tested on CiviCRM 4.6.8 on Sep 18th, 2015 - Worked as expected - Dave K

+Tested on CiviCRM 4.6.19 on Jan 25th, 2017 - Changes made, and project tagged (keep reading) - Dave K

 ######################################
 Error Occurring on CiviCRM version 4.6